 Providing safe, stable, and nurturing environments for children and families is a value most of us can agree on.
 However, criminal justice practices that separate children from their mothers and fathers are harmful.
 The justice system’s default approach tears apart families, hurts children and parent-child relationships, and harms health.
 Instead, increasing judges’ discretion to authorize alternatives to incarceration that include treatment instead of prison or jail where appropriate can keep families intact.

-Our work consists of two parts:
+Our work consisted of two parts:

-- The Massachusetts Primary Caretakers Bill passed into law on April 13, 2018 as part of a large omnibus criminal justice system reform law!
+- The Massachusetts Primary Caretakers Bill passed into law on April 13, 2018 as part of a large omnibus criminal justice system reform law.

 About the Primary Caretakers bills

 The bills are slightly different in each state, but they basically expand the use of community-based alternatives to incarceration for parents of dependent children who are convicted.
 This would enable them to care for their families while healing and advancing their lives in addition to dealing with the consequences of their conviction.
 Legislators would drastically improve these families’ lives by passing this bill.

 The numbers are manageable in these states: depending on the state, between 1,800 to 3,700 people currently incarcerated in state prisons and county jails are parents who would’ve been eligible for community-based alternatives had they been sentenced under this law.